How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Modeling lexical decision making

 Having set up networks for participants' prior lexical knowledge, we now explain how we model a trial in the lexical decision experiment.
 Figure~\ref{fig:trial} provides an overview of the different modeling steps that unfold at each subsequent trial.
 When encountering a stimulus letter string at trial $t$, the very first step (labeled A in Figure~\ref{fig:trial}) is the encoding of this stimulus as a form vector $\mathbf{c}_t$.
 (Here and in what follows, we use a subscript $t$ to specify the state of a matrix or vector at trial $t$ in the experiment.)
 At this point, two processes are started up.
 The first process (B) maps the form vector into the semantic space, using the comprehension mapping $\mathbf{F}_t$, resulting in the estimated semantic vector $\hat{\mathbf{s}}_t$ ($ \hat{\mathbf{s}}_t = \mathbf{c}_t \cdot \mathbf{F}_t$).

 The second process (labelled C in Figure~\ref{fig:trial}) that is started up after the creation of the form vector is a mapping that learns to predict whether the form vector represents a word or a nonword.
 We assume that before the experiment, participants who have not participated in any lexical decision experiments before do not have experience with the meta-linguistic concept of `nonwords'.
-Participants will know that there are words that they don't know the meaning of, and that words that they do know can be misspelled.
+Participants will know that there are words that they do not know the meaning of, and that words that they do know can be misspelled.
 However, letter strings that are meaningless on purpose are not part of everyday language experience.
 Readers who encounter a word they do not know are generally justified in assuming that the word is a meaningful part of their language, and they will seek to infer its meaning from its context of use.
 During the practice session preceding an actual lexical decision experiment, participants are therefore familiarized with the concept of nonwords, and we assume that this knowledge is subsequently developed and refined in the course of the experiment.\footnote{Our position differs from that of \citet{norris2006bayesian}, who argues that participants make word/nonword decisions not only in the lexical decision task, but whenever they read.
-This claim seems to us especially unlikely in the light of recent results showing that even nonwords evoke semantics, see, e.g., \citet{cassani2020semantics, Chuang:Vollmer:2020}.}
+This claim seems to us especially unlikely in the light of recent results showing that even nonwords evoke semantics, see, e.g., \citet{cassani2020semantics, chuang2020processing}.} The mapping from a form vector to a word/nonword outcome is formalized with a matrix $\mathbf{D}_t$.
+The support for the word/nonword outcome $d_t$ provided by the cue vector $\mathbf{c}_t$ given $\mathbf{D}_t$ is simply $d_t = \mathbf{c}_t \cdot \mathbf{D}_t$.
+Note that this network does not represent a decision mechanism.
+Rather, we assume that the bottom-up support for word vs. nonword status is one source of evidence for the decision mechanism, which we take to be informed by other kinds of information as well, as explained below.\footnote{$\mathbf{D}$ is initialised with zeros at the beginning of the simulation.
+Ideally, it would be trained prior to the start of the simulation based on the training trials that each participant completed before the main experiment (see Section~\ref{sec:data}).
+Unfortunately, this part of the BLP data is not publicly available.
+Training $\mathbf{D}$ on the full BLP data would assume that participants have experience with making word/nonword responses prior to the experiment which we think is unlikely (see above).}